 During the postwar years, a small group of returning Santa Barbarans struggled to pick up the pieces.
 In 1948, the Rev. Masayoshi Ohmura was called from Riverside, and a former missionary to Japan, Miss Frances Davidson, helped organize the Sunday School.
 Professor Vasey of Westmont College assisted in organizing a young people’s group out of which came the nucleus of our American-born Nisei (2nd generation) leadership.

 When Rev. Ohmura retired in 1956, the Rev. George Takaya was called from the Japanese Free Methodist Conference to be our first Nisei English-speaking pastor.
-The work grew and the Japanese Congregational Church was re-named the Bethany Congregational Church in 1958.
+The work grew and the Japanese Congregational Church was re-named the Bethany Congregational Church of Santa Barbara in 1958.

 Following Rev. Takaya’s return to his Conference in 1960, Dr. Paul Waterhouse, fondly known as “Papa-San,” served as interim pastor from 1961-1963.
 At this time, the downtown property was sold and our Hope Avenue property was purchased.